dustivndr/cowboy-cpp/README.md

 # Cowboy C++, Battle and Quiz Game

-Simple ASCII battle and quiz game in C++
+Simple ASCII battle and quiz game in C++, works in Windows Terminal.<br />
+This is a small project created for fun and is not part of any university coursework.

 **Currently In Progress**

 ## Gameplay

-You're a Cowboy, wandering through vast land, encountering different bosses, ranging from the easy ones to the hardest ones.<br />
+You're a Cowboy, wandering through vast land, encountering different bosses, ranging from the easy ones to the hardest ones.

 The gameplay is simple; you move only forward, and at a random time, you will encounter a boss, starting from the easiest one.
 The more bosses you discover, the harder the difficulty will be.
 You and the boss only have 2 choices: attack or defend.